zozzlethena/docs/pages/tokenomics.md

 including TVL, transaction volume, unique wallets, and Optimism team input.

-The airdrop of 72M (18%) `$veVELO` is aimed at attracting and engaging 10-15 protocols most likely to contribute to Velodrome and Optimism's long-term success.
+The airdrop of 72M (18%) `$veVELO` is aimed at attracting and engaging 10-15 protocols most likely to contribute to Velocimeter and Optimism's long-term success.

 The amount of `$veVELO` airdropped will provide just enough voting power to familiarize the protocols with the ecosystem and give them a head start, but it will leave space